Shutterfly: This Life

 In 2013, Shutterfly acquired ThisLife, for organizing and sharing photos and videos.
 ThisLife initially launched in 2010 by husband-and-wife team Matt and Andrea Johnson.
 ThisLife has raised a $2.75 million seed round led by Madrona Venture Group, with Madrona Managing Director Greg Gottesman joining its board.
 The company was acquired by Shutterfly in January 2013 and the purchase was reported to cost $25 million.
 ThisLife aggregates photos from social networks, mobile devices, personal computers, and cloud storage.
 The company transitioned This Life into the all-new Shutterfly Photos platform in 2016.

 Treat

 In April 2012, Shutterfly launched Treat, a service to create customized greeting cards.
 Unlike other divisions of Shutterfly that were acquired, Treat was developed internally.
 The site has 4,500 customizable card designs and has a partnership with Hallmark.
 In February 2015, Shutterfly announced it would shut down Treat.

 BorrowLenses

 Mark Gurevich and Max Shevyakov launched BorrowLenses in 2007 as a way for individuals to rent high-level camera equipment.
 The company has two headquarters in San Carlos, California and Waltham, Massachusetts.
 In October 2013, Shutterfly acquired BorrowLenses.
 Terms of the deal weren't released.
+In 2024, it was sold to Lensrentals.

 Lifetouch

 Lifetouch Inc. is an American-based photography company headquartered in Eden Prairie, Minnesota.
-Its Canadian operations is based in Winnipeg, Manitoba and the company also has facilities in Nevada, Indiana, and Ohio.
+Its Canadian operations is based in Winnipeg, Manitoba, and the company also has facilities in Nevada, Indiana, and Ohio.
 Lifetouch was acquired by Shutterfly in 2018 for $825 million.